Wonder Boys (2000)

 As his students grope for meaning and order in the chaos of their lives, experimenting with drugs, sex, and nihilism, Grady tries to ignore his own waywardness, watching everyone else stumble into and out of trouble.
 One night at an English Department party, his most promising student, James Leer (Tobey Maguire), starts slipping down the slope to suicide.
 Grady intervenes… in the most casual way.
 But nobody can escape the inevitable consequences of moral apathy.
 Grady soon finds that he’s facing more consequences than he ever imagined, and he and the boy Leer are in a stolen car and running from the law.

 The movie might have, at this point, become a wacky comedy of errors.
 What sets it apart is that director Curtis Hanson refuses to back away from his three-dimensional characters.
 The comedy stays convincing.
-Like the rare and wonderful film Midnight Run, one wild caper after another goes by without losing the film’s firm grip on the reality of the situation.
-Tripp’s bisexual agent soon joins the adventure, pressuring Tripp to finish his novel.
-Robert Downey Jr. is brilliantly cast as the slimy bisexual agent Terry Crabtree, who soon is investigating the publishing potential of young Leer even as he prods the boy toward homosexual experimentation.
+As in that rare and wonderful buddy movie Midnight Run, one wild caper after another goes by without losing the film’s firm grip on the reality of the situation.
+Tripp’s bisexual agent Terry Crabtree (Robert Downey Jr., brilliantly cast) soon joins the adventure, pressuring Tripp to finish his novel, and investigating the publishing potential of young Leer even as he prods the boy toward sexual experimentation.
 Grady can’t believe what’s happening.
 Sneaking around the campus and the town, he slowly finds that his indifference and his infidelities have drawn him to the brink of disaster.
 Like Newman in Nobody’s Fool, he’s a fool alright, and he needs Aimee Mann to come sing her song from the movie Magnolia: “It’s not going to stop/ Until you wise up.”

 Hanson’s last film was the tightly-wound suspense thriller L.A.
 Confidential.
 This is so entirely different, and still so accomplished, that actors will start lining up for his future projects if they’re not already.